SchoolOfCode/workshop_dom-102/README.md

 ## Task 3 - selecting and changing style

-_This does not need to be in a function_
+_This does not need to be in a function._

 👉 Select the `h1` tag using querySelector and store in variable.